zodern/minify-js-sourcemaps/README.md

 - Creates production source maps
 - Very fast by using disk and memory caches
-- Compatible with Meteor 1.6 and newer.
-For Meteor 1.4 - 1.5, use `zodern:standard-minifier-js@3.0.0` for production source maps.
+- Compatible with Meteor 1.9 and newer.
+For Meteor 1.4 - 1.5, use `zodern:standard-minifier-js@3.0.0` for production source maps, and for Meteor 1.6 - 1.8 use `zodern:standard-minifier-js@4.1.1`.
 - Generates bundle stats for [bundle-visualizer](https://atmospherejs.com/meteor/bundle-visualizer)

 First, you need to remove `standard-minifier-js` from your app